andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/get-social-with-swift-posting-to-facebook-and-twitter.md

 ### Creating an SLComposeViewController

 The Social framework comes with a Type that allows us to present some Apple-built UI to post to any of the four service types.
-To get at this out-of-the-box user interface, we look to `SLComposeViewController's` initializer that takes an argument for the type of service we&#8217;d like to create a post for:
+To get at this out-of-the-box user interface, we look to `SLComposeViewController's` initializer that takes an argument for the type of service we'd like to create a post for:

 <pre class="lang:swift decode:true mark:3 " title="Create SLComposeViewController" >@IBAction func postToFacebookTapped(sender: UIButton) {
     if(SLComposeViewController.isAvailableForServiceType(SLServiceTypeFacebook)) {